dymium-org/core/README.md

 interested in microsimulation modelling but lack the programming skills or time to learn a programming langauge that is foreign and has no other benefits to them.
-The main philosophy of `dymiumCore` is to use the power of existing R packages to create a set of functions and classes that are the basic building blocks of any microsimulation model, in general, and to allow an entire workflow from data preparation, model estimation, microsimulation, calibration to visualisation within only the R environment, where many other frameworks cannot offer.
+The main philosophy of `dymiumCore` is to use the power of existing R packages to create functions and classes that are the basic building blocks of any microsimulation model, in general, and to allow an entire workflow from data preparation, model estimation, microsimulation, calibration to visualisation within only the R environment, where many other frameworks do not offer.
 This enhances reproducibility and maintainability of your microsimulation model and allow others to build on your work more easily.
 [Read more…](https://core.dymium.org/articles/why-another-microsim.html)

 # Why `dymiumCore`?